 …to the Radioactive Chicken Heads

-Big Bird was the first of many recording artists to cover Barry’s songs.
-In 1982, Sesame Street released an album called Grin and Giggle; Big Bird recorded Barry’s song, I’ve Got a Dog and My Dog’s Name is Cat.
+Sesame Street was the first to cover one of Barry’s songs.
+In 1981, they released an album called Grin and Giggle with Big Bird, recording I’ve Got a Dog and My Dog’s Name is Cat.
 More recently, Barry’s song I Wanna Be a Dog has been featured in two different Sesame Street “Live” shows (see below).

 National Public Radio has featured Barry’s songs and books many times through the years, but in 1977, Connie Goldman did a full hour long feature on his music in her Options in Education program.
 Portions of this show were also broadcast on All Things Considered and Morning Edition.

 Betty May, a Columbia, Maryland author included the lyrics to Barry’s song, “To Mommy” in her 1977 movement and motion book for kids, Tickle, Snug, Kiss, Hug.

 Barry wrote the liner notes to Caedmon’s 1981 release of Carol Channing reciting the poems of Gelett Burgess, the poet who wrote the poem, “The Purple Cow”(“but I will tell you anyhow/I’d rather see than be one”).

 WETA Radio’s Songs Jumping In My Mouth, a series of half hour radio programs designed for kids and hosted by Yeardly Smith, featured Barry as a guest musical performer each week.
 The show began airing in 1983 and was later syndicated on National Public Radio.